Anders Skarholt

-Anders Skarholt is a Norwegian orienteering competitor and Junior World Orienteering Champion.
+Anders Skarholt (born 1986) is a Norwegian orienteering competitor and Junior World Orienteering Champion.

 Junior career

-Anders Skarholt competed at the 2006 Junior World Orienteering Championships in Druskininkai, where he received a gold medal in the long distance.
+Born in 1986, Anders Skarholt competed at the 2006 Junior World Orienteering Championships in Druskininkai, where he received a gold medal in the long distance.

 He participated on the Norwegian team in the relay event, together with Erik Sagvolden and Olav Lundanes, and received a bronze medal.
 Skarholt was running the first leg and developed a heart flutter, and finished his leg two and a half minutes behind the lead.